Tripouille/lumapps/README.md

 You will need an API key in order to execute these requests.
 Please use the following one:
 `8fb61ed0d8ae4cc76943c8d2b8e2ed9c`

+NB: In order to use this API key, you have to edit your `/etc/hosts` file, adding this line `127.0.0.1   develop.lumapps.com`.

 ### Mockup

 ![App mockup](src/Frontend%20Test.png)